Frequently Asked Questions about Group Insurance

 5. “Are all group health plans the same?”

-The best way to select a group health plan is to work with a broker that knows how to customize your group health benefits to your needs and your staff;’s usage to guarantee that you are not overpaying for benefits that you do not use.
+The best way to select a group health plan is to work with a broker that knows how to customize your group health benefits to meet the needs of your staff’s usage to guarantee that you are not overpaying for benefits that you do not use.
+(Some groups don’t need all the “bells and whistles”.)

 Good Neighbor has good working relationships with multiple insurance carriers so that we can offer you various plans according to your budget and exact needs.
 There are plans that are rich and comprehensive in benefits for those who want the greatest insurance protection from their policy.
-There are also plans with no frills and the greatest savings where members only chose benefits they absolutely need.
-There are also those plans that are somewhere in the middle, offering you a wide range of options to satisfy everyone concerned.
+There are also plans with no frills and the greatest monthly savings where have only benefits they absolutely need.
+Then, there are plans that are somewhere in the middle, offering enough benefits to satisfy your members.

 6. “Are there group plans for foreign national workers?”